1. Home

 The same rules apply for sleeping in lorries, caravans and motorhomes.
 If you're not under the influence and you're parked somewhere safe and legal, you should be able to sleep in these vehicles.

-While it's not illegal to park a caravan on the road, make sure it’s neither causing any obstruction or parked dangerously.
+While it's not illegal to park a caravan on the road, make sure it’s not causing any obstruction or parked dangerously.

 • A pillow